isabella232/Apprenda-ACI-Integration/README.md

 2. **Application Ports** - Used for specifying the set of ports and protocols over which the developer's application will accept traffic.
 Each entry must be supplied in the format: name/port/protocol ([a-z0-9-]+/1-65535|unspecified/tcp|udp|icmp|unspecified). "unspecified" may be used as a wildcard for the port and/or protocol.
 The port must be set to "unspecified" when the protocol is ICMP or unspecified.
 3. **Apprenda Network** - Used for specifying the group of applications that will be allowed access to the developer's application.
 Selecting "Common" will result in the application being added to the "kube-default" EPG.
 4. **Consumed Services** - Used for specifying services external to the specified Apprenda Network that the developer's application requires access to.
 These options must correspond to contracts residing in the specified APIC tenant or in the common tenant.
-5. **Provided Contracts** - Used for specifying services external to the specified Apprenda Network that the developer's application provides.
+5. **Provided Services** - Used for specifying services external to the specified Apprenda Network that the developer's application provides.
 These options must correspond to contracts residing in the specified APIC tenant or in the common tenant.

 ## Troubleshooting
 The log can be accessed by launching the application and navigating to /log.
 * Failure to save credentials
-  1. Check that all Windows nodes have the "APICProxy" certificate installed under LocalMachine/Personal/Certificates
+  1. Check that all Windows nodes have the APICProxy certificate installed under LocalMachine/Personal/Certificates
 * Failure to promote
   1. Check that all Windows nodes can access the developer portal
   2. Check that correct service URLs and credentials are configured